hnw/jpauli.github.io/_carew/posts/2016-04-08-hashtables.md

 Then, when the first item is inserted, we fully initialize the hashtable, aka we create the last needed translation slots depending on the size asked (it starts at 8 slots if no clue given).
 This allocation is done from the heap as some dynamism is showing up.

+	#define HT_HASH_EX(data, idx) ((uint32_t*)(data))[(int32_t)(idx)]
+	#define HT_HASH(ht, idx) HT_HASH_EX((ht)->arData, idx)

 	(ht)->nTableMask = -(ht)->nTableSize;
 	HT_SET_DATA_ADDR(ht, pemalloc(HT_SIZE(ht), (ht)->u.flags & HASH_FLAG_PERSISTENT));
 	memset(&HT_HASH(ht, (ht)->nTableMask), HT_INVALID_IDX, HT_HASH_SIZE((ht)->nTableMask))

 The `HT_HASH` macro allows to access the translation slots in the negative offset part of the allocated buffer.
 The table mask is always negative, because the translation table slots are indexed negatively from the start of the `arData` buffer.
-This is true C programming is all its beauty : you are given billions of memory slots : swim in that infinite pool but don't sink.
+This is true C programming is all its beauty : you are given billions of memory slots : swim in that infinite pool but don't sink and take care of performances in each memory access !

-Here is a hashtable lazy-initialized : It has been created, but nothing hash never been inserted into it yet :
+Here is a hashtable lazy-initialized : It has been created, but nothing has never been inserted into it yet :

 ![hash_lazy_init](../../../img/php7-hashtables/hash_lazy_init.png)

+Pretty light isn't it ?

 ### Hash fragmentation, resizing and compacting

 When the hashtable becomes full, and one will keep-on inserting items, then the hash must resize itself (on more advantage of hashtables against classical C bound-arrays).
 The hashtable size is then doubled everytime it is asked to grow.
-Here again, when we double the size of the hashtable, we pre-allocate the `arBucket` C array and store into the empty slots special UNDEF values.
+Here again, when we double the size of the hashtable, we pre-allocate the `arBucket` C array and store into the empty slots special UNDEF `zval` values.
 We then effectively waste space here : *(new_size - old_size) \* sizeof(Bucket)* bytes are actually lost, waiting for data to be inserted and take the UNDEF slots.

 Hence if you have a 1024 slots hashtable, and add one more item, the table is going to grow to 2048 slots, having 1023 of them empty, consuming 1023 * 32 bytes = roughly 32Kb here.
-This is one tradeoff, one drawback of PHP's hashtable implementation.
+This is one drawback of PHP's hashtable implementation, which anyway can't be perfect.

+> Programming is always solving compromises, in case of low level programming, this is a CPU versus memory compromise.

 Remember however that the hashtable could be full of UNDEF slots.
 If one adds many items, then removes many of them, the hashtable will get fragmented.
-As we never insert something new in such a hole, but at the end of the `arData` (to keep order of things), we could run in a scenario where we are at the edge of the end, but still could see may empty UNDEF slots in the `arData`.
+As we never insert something new in such a hole, but at the end of the `arData` (to keep order of things while iterating), we could run in a scenario where we are at the edge of the end, but still could see may empty UNDEF slots in the `arData`.

 Here is a picture of a very fragmented 8-slots hashtable :